tig3rmonkey/name-server-checker/README.md

 * Checks for duplicate domain names in the "domains.txt" file
 * Checks total number of domain names provided.
 * Checks whether the domain names are less than 4 characters long as they are likely invalid and/or spaces.
-* Results will also output automatically to a csv file in the same directory (this has the name servers ordered alphabetically, in effect grouping domains that are using similar name servers)
+* Results will be automatically exported to a csv file in the same directory (this has the results ordered alphabetically, in effect grouping domains that are using similar DNS records)

 # VERSION 1.1 IMPOVEMENTS:
 * Added numbering next to each domain/output on the terminal
 * Better formatting/output for larger domain lists
 * Red/color text for warning messages
-* Results are now automatically outputed to a csv file and grouped alphabelically by name servers
+* Results are now automatically outputed to a csv file and grouped alphabelically by by the results.

 # VERSION 1.2 IMPROVEMENTS:
 * Help menu